alienrey/renta/README.md

 - **List Your Items:** Easily create listings for your items with detailed descriptions, photos, and rental rates.

-- **Browse Listings:** Explore a wide range of items available for rent in your area, and filter based on categories and location.
+- **Browse Listings:** Explore a wide range of items available for rent in your area.

 - **Renting Made Simple:** Contact the item owner through the app and finalize the rental process effortlessly.